An Appalachian Trail Tale

 Meditate.

-Busy feet are happy feet, but not everyone who hikes the AT is on vacation.
-The thoughts are ongoing, and then go on.
-Recurring and endless.
-Until life begins its final act.
+Busy feet are happy feet, but not all who hike the AT are on vacation.
+The thoughts are ongoing, then they go on.
+Recurring, endless.
+Till life begins its final act.
 Then what?

 Ignoring others is easy; ignoring ourselves is not.
 Our poor rootless, rudderless minds, devouring us alive, one thought at a time.
 I’m tired of the shapeless thoughts that steer me, tired of the ghosts that haunt the human mind.
+(I look to the day my ghosts ghost me.)
 No one can inflict pain on us as we do to ourselves.
+My greatest hardship is my head.
+They’re just thoughts.
+Purely provisional.
+Keep moving, plow forth!

-How I wish I could believe in epiphanies!
+How I wish I believed in epiphanies!
 I need just one.
 Unfortunately, I am the same me I was a hundred and thirty-two days ago.
-I’m afraid I will always be.
+I’m afraid I’ll always be.
+I tell myself this is exactly the algorithm I wish my life to be.
+Freedom, friendship, peace, Nature, simplicity, challenge…all my passions collide on the trail.
+Why are thoughts elsewhere?

 ~~~~~~~~~~